Enhancing Customer Experience in E-Commerce: Strategies for Success

 The customer experience often starts pre-purchase, such as when they see a social media post or an online ad for your brand.

-From that moment on, every time they see something about your brand or every time they interact with your business, the experiences they have will contribute to how they feel overall about your business.
+From that moment on, every time they see something about your brand or interact with your business, the experiences they have will contribute to how they feel overall about your business.

-As that feeling or perception is built upon with each new experience, it will ultimately determine whether or not they will continue interacting with your business and become a loyal customer.
+As that feeling or perception builds with each new experience, it will ultimately determine whether they continue interacting with your business and become loyal customers.

 woman-holding-a-smartphone-and-shopping-bags